mitchellhein25/CSharp-and-React-Insights/_posts/2024-05-20-Microsoft-Graph-API-Access-Token-Client-Secret.md

 date: 2024-05-20
 ---

 In this blog post, we’ll walk you through the process of integrating Microsoft Graph API into your .NET application.
 Microsoft Graph provides a unified programmability model that you can use to access a vast amount of data in Microsoft 365.
-My use case was push data into Sharepoint.
+My use case was pushing data into Sharepoint.

 ## Step 1: Register Your App in Microsoft Entra